Hot chocolate cookies are rich chocolate cookies filled with marshmallow bits and chunks of melty chocolate.

 So, I like to sandwich some toasted marshmallow and melty chocolate in between the cookies.
 They’re over-the-top in the most delicious way!

-Cover and refrigerate for at least 30 minutes.
-Scoop and bake!
+Step 6: Cover and refrigerate for at least 30 minutes.

 - Butter: I like to use salted butter, but if you prefer, feel free to use unsalted butter instead.

 - Vanilla: I use a generous amount of vanilla because it brings out the chocolate flavor.
-If you prefer, you can decrease the vanilla to 1 teaspoon.
+Feel free to use a little more or a little less.

 - Flour: Be sure to properly measure the flour!
 I highly recommend weighing your dry ingredients for the most accurate measurements, but I’ve also given tips below for measuring the flour.
 Packing in too much flour will give you dry, heavy cookies.

-- Chopped chocolate: Feel free to use dark chocolate or milk chocolate in place of the semisweet chocolate.
+- Chocolate: Feel free to use dark chocolate or milk chocolate in place of the semisweet chocolate.

 - Marshmallow bits: Marshmallow bits are freeze-dried marshmallow pieces.
 They’re usually sold near marshmallows.